Chris J. Rhoads

 Defined success criteria, and empowered five multidisciplinary teams to resolve.
 Fully responsible for program implementation involving over 200 people.
 Also initiated Time Tracking project to enable managers to effectively guide resources.

-MBNA is also one of the world's largest credit card issuers ($71 billion in managed loans), and a pioneer in affinity marketing.
-Served as the internal consultant to executive management on all enterprise-wide technology projects such as Y2K, Enterprise Network & Systems Management, Call Center Workstation Implementation, & NT Enterprise Upgrade.
+MBNA was also one of the world's largest credit card issuers ($71 billion in managed loans), and a pioneer in affinity marketing.
+Served as the internal consultant to executive management on all enterprise-wide projects including Capital Budgeting, Expense Budgeting, People and Resource planning, Y2K, Enterprise Network & Systems Management, Call Center Workstation Implementation, & NT Enterprise Upgrade.
 Translated technical descriptions into more easily understood terms for financial & business executives.
 Coached teams seeking funding on doing financial projections and presentations.

 Chosen by senior management to lead a team of eighty people to design & develop process and system to meet the drastically changing planning needs.
 Fully responsible for all aspects including developing the business requirements and choosing the software.